openpgpjs/openpgpjs/README.md

 [OpenPGP.js](http://openpgpjs.org/) is a Javascript implementation of the OpenPGP protocol.
 This is defined in [RFC 4880](http://tools.ietf.org/html/rfc4880).

 # How do I use it?
-To build the library, download a tagged version from [releases](https://github.com/openpgpjs/openpgpjs/releases) and the build the library like so:
+To build the library, checkout the HEAD of the master branch or download a stable (old) tagged version from [releases](https://github.com/openpgpjs/openpgpjs/releases).

+Then build the library:

     npm install && grunt